Kldpsh7/income-prediction/README.md

 • Model Development : In this step, we use the resultant data after the implementation of the previous step to cross validate our Machine Learning model and perform Hyperparameter optimization based on various performance metrics in order to make our model predict as accurate results as possible.

-• Model Deployment : This step include creation of a front-end using Anvil, Flask and Heroku to put our trained model into production.
+• Model Deployment : This step include creation of a front-end using Anvil, running the model in our local system and connecting it to webapp with the help of anvil uplink.

 ## Installation